Man whose rape case was dismissed is suing Kansas - NewsBreak

 Man whose rape case was dismissed is suing Kansas

 LAWRENCE, Kan.
-(AP) — A Kansas man who served time in prison before a rape charge against him was dismissed is suing the...stjosephpost.com
+(AP) — A Kansas man who served time in prison before a rape charge against him was dismissed is suing the...hutchpost.com

 LAWRENCE, Kan.
-(AP) — A Kansas man who served time in prison before a rape charge against him was dismissed is suing the...stjosephpost.com
+(AP) — A Kansas man who served time in prison before a rape charge against him was dismissed is suing the...hutchpost.com

-Someone needs to regulate the police and the courts.
-They have damaged many Innocent Kansas lives due to ignorance, corruption and money.
-May God help us!

-Did you know that police can lawfully take a person in on one made-up misdemeanor charge for 24 hours, put you in with drug felons after refusing to provide you with your anti-epileptic medication, and then place you as a drug felon on public media sites?
-The truth so help me God.

 Comments / 2